khantact/Lab4Tokenizer/README.md

 For an additional overview of tokenizers, I recommend checking out the NLP portion of HuggingFace's preprocessing [tutorial](https://huggingface.co/docs/transformers/preprocessing).
-If you'd like a sense of the range of possible tokenizers, I recommend checkout out [this](https://huggingface.co/docs/transformers/tokenizer_summary) from HuggingFace (for your reference, we will be building a word-based tokenizer).
+If you'd like a sense of the range of possible tokenizers, I recommend checking out [this](https://huggingface.co/docs/transformers/tokenizer_summary) from HuggingFace (for your reference, we will be building a word-based tokenizer).